-HIS 300/Topics: Ancient/Medieval World (when appropriate topic)

-HIS 300/Topic: Pre-Islamic Iran

-HIS 301/CLS 301/Classical Greek Civilization

-HIS 302/CLS 302/Hellenistic World

-HIS 303/CLS 303/History of the Roman Republic

-HIS 304/CLS 304/History of the Roman Empire

-HIS 305/REL 305/CLS 305/Ancient Christianity

-HIS 306/CLS 306/History of the Byzantine World

-HIS 333/REL 333/Scripture in Context HIS 343/Early Iranian Nomads HIS 4xx/ (HIS 450-464) Reading Seminars in History (when appropriate topic) HIS 455/Reading Seminar in History: Early Eurasia (when appropriate topic) HIS 462/ Reading Seminar in History: Early European History (when appropriate topic) HIS 464/ Reading Seminar in History: Early World History (when appropriate topic) Topics courses and reading seminars as appropriate
+HIS 300 Topics: Ancient/Medieval World (when appropriate topic) HIS 300 Topic: Pre-Islamic Iran HIS 301 CLS 301/Classical Greek Civilization HIS 302 CLS 302/Hellenistic World HIS 303 CLS 303/History of the Roman Republic HIS 304 CLS 304/History of the Roman Empire HIS 305/REL 305/CLS 305/Ancient Christianity HIS 306/CLS 306/History of the Byzantine World HIS 331 Silk and Religion HIS 333/REL 333/Scripture in Context HIS 343 Early Iranian Nomads HIS 4xx/(HIS 450-465) Reading Seminars in History (when appropriate topic) HIS 455 Reading Seminar in History: Early Eurasia (when appropriate topic) HIS 462 Reading Seminar in History: Early European History (when appropriate topic) HIS 464 Reading Seminar in History: Early World History (when appropriate topic) Topics courses and reading seminars as appropriate

-Students may cover more than one requirement with a single course.
+Students may cover more than one requirement with a single course, but no more than one geographic region.
 Please note that at least two "early" (pre-1500) courses are required and can be fulfilled at the 100/200/300 or 400 level.
-Premodern courses will be noted in PAWS each semester.
+Pre-modern courses will be noted in PAWS each semester.
 Students seeking certification to teach social studies at the secondary level are subject to additional professional requirements, including a semester of practice teaching.
 See below, History Major: Secondary Education.